siggame/PyVis/python/docs/plugins/visualizer-mantra.rst

 Purpose of the Visualizer
 -------------------------

-There are several purposes that could be said that the visualizer holds, but above all the purpose of the visualizer is to convey as much artificial intelligence information in the most accurate, succint way possible.
+There are several purposes that could be said that the visualizer holds, but above all the purpose of the visualizer is to convey as much artificial intelligence information in the most accurate, succinct way possible.
 Only when this goal is met, should other features and fluff be worked on.

 Other purposes of the visualizer include (but are not limited to):